fs-projects/travel-advisor-app/README.md

 You can see live version here : [Travel Advisor](https://634e519bef47231d1e5c3303--starlit-crisp-7954ae.netlify.app)

-- Note that you have to allow location permission in your browser to allow the code to access your current location and display places on maps
+- Note that you have to allow location permission in your browser to allow the code to access your current location basis which places are displayed in UI.

 - Note that when you are watching the live version the map might not be loading or the places on the left are not showing.
-This could be because the api keys are running under free version so I would highly recommend you run the project in your local as mentioned in step below to see all the functionalities together.
+This could be because the api keys are running under free version and might have exhausted the daily free api call quota, so I would highly recommend you run the project in your local as mentioned in steps below to see all the functionalities together.

 ## First things First (Follow below steps after you clone the project in your local) :
 - Create an .env file at the **root level** of this project in your local.